Alexander Technique Oakland, Frequently Asked Questions | Alexander Technique in Oakland with Constance Clare-Newman

 FAQs

-Usually a lesson is about 45 minutes and consists of table work and guidance in activity:
+Usually an in-person lesson is about 50 minutes and consists of table work and guidance in activity:

-Table work: While you lie clothed on a bodywork table in a resting state, your teacher gently moves your head and limbs, encouraging expansion.
-She guides you with a unique touch that does not intrude or manipulate, but encourages the release of contracted muscles and an enlivened proprioceptive sense.
-You are an active participant—you keep your eyes open and converse with the teacher as you learn to undo muscle contraction, deepen your breathing, and quiet your nervous system.
+Table work: While you lie clothed on a bodywork table in a resting state, Constance gently moves your head and limbs, encouraging ease and expansion.
+She guides you with the unique Alexander touch that does not intrude or manipulate, but encourages the release of contracted muscles and an enlivened proprioceptive sense.
+You are an active participant—you keep your eyes open and converse as you learn to undo muscle contraction, deepen your breathing, and quiet your nervous system.
 You learn to pay attention to and affect what is happening within yourself while you are also paying attention to and responding to the external world.

-Guidance during activity: Your teacher gives you verbal, visual, and visceral cues to help you sit, stand, or walk with more ease and effectiveness.
+Guidance during activity: Constance gives you verbal, visual, and visceral cues to help you sit, stand, walk and move with more effectiveness and less effort.
 You can work on activities you want to enhance, such as public speaking, lifting and carrying, computer work, yoga or a martial art, your favorite sport, or even sleeping comfortably.
 Performers can work on a monologue, an aria, or a dance movement.
-In any particular activity you bring to a lesson—such as how you swing a tennis racket, lift a child, or play an instrument—you will learn to reduce effort and increase overall ease as you do it.
-Since Alexander lessons involve some movement, you may be asked to wear non-restrictive clothing and to remove your shoes.
+In any particular activity you bring to a lesson—such as how you swing a tennis racket, sit in meditation, or play an instrument—you will learn to reduce tension and effort while increasing overall ease and enjoyment.

-Your teacher uses explanation and a guiding touch to help you reach a state of ease and balance.
-You start by working with simple movements and positions—such as sitting, walking, or bending the knees—which are basic to all activity.
-Through experience and observation, you learn how to prevent tension and overexertion.
-Then, you learn how to activate your natural postural reflexes which balance the pull of gravity so that you experience a lightness and poise in both stillness and movement.
-A lesson in the Alexander Technique will usually produce an immediate feeling of well-being.
-The goal of lessons is to integrate the main principles of the technique into your daily life and activities.
+Whether online or in-person, Constance uses visual and verbal explanation, experiential practices and sometimes a guiding touch to help you reach a state of balance, both inner and outer.
+We often start with simple movements and postural balance—such as sitting, standing, walking, reaching or bending—which are basic to all activity.
+Often, breathing explorations are included.
+Through observation and experiments, you learn how to release or prevent tension and contraction.
+Internally, a lesson in the Alexander Technique will usually produce an immediate feeling of well-being.
+The goal is always to integrate the main principles of the technique into your daily life and most important activities.

-You can certainly benefit from reading about the Technique and experimenting on your own.
-However, by yourself, you may not notice your habitual thinking and habitual ways of using your body.
+You can certainly benefit from reading about the Alexander Technique and other somatic practices.
+Watching videos and experimenting on your own is a great start.
+However, by yourself, you are unlikely to fully notice your habitual thinking and habitual tension.
 One of F.M.
-Alexander’s discoveries was what he called “unreliable sensory awareness” which means that due to habitual patterns of tension or collapse, we don’t accurately perceive what is happening.
+Alexander’s discoveries was what he called “unreliable sensory awareness” which means that because our patterns of tension or collapse are our own “normal,” we don’t accurately perceive them.
 An Alexander teacher is trained to help you perceive and change your ingrained patterns.
-By using a subtle hands-on approach, she can give you the kinesthetic and proprioceptive experience of dynamic expansion, mobility, and heightened awareness that helps speed the learning which you can then continue on your own.
+In in-person lessons, Constance uses subtle hands-on guidance to give you the kinesthetic and proprioceptive experience of dynamic expansion, mobility, and heightened awareness that helps speed the learning which you can then continue on your own.
+In Zoom lessons, Constance sees your movement and state of being, and asks specific questions that encourage self-sensing.
+Leading you into practices of self-regulation and ease of movement, Constance suggests at-home experiments for your particular interests.

 How long does it take?
 How much does it cost?

-The Alexander teacher leads you through a one-on-one learning process tailored to your needs.
+Constance leads you through a one-on-one learning process tailored to your condition and goals.
 Some people need only a few lessons to significantly alter their habits.
 Others decide to deepen their initial study and work on the many subtle levels the Alexander Technique offers.
-Depending on your personal goals, you may take a weekend workshop, a month of lessons, or go on to study and practice the Technique for years.
+Depending on your goals, you may take a weekend workshop, a month of lessons, or go on to study and practice the Technique for years.
 The traditional recommended course is between 10 and 30 private lessons.
-Lessons with Constance last 50 minutes and cost $75.
+Lessons with Constance in Palm Springs, CA (winters) and Provincetown, Cape Cod (summers) last 50 minutes and cost $135.

 How does the Alexander Technique differ from other approaches?